baoisnotruski/csd-content/web_design.md

 Web design is storytelling using images, layout, and functionalities.
 The goal of the narrative is to turn a page view into conversion.
-Our creative team is a mixture of UX designers, editors, and content strategists who are the from conceptualizing the project to the refinement of user experience after launch.
+Our creative team is a mixture of UX designers, editors, and content strategists who will work with you from conceptualizing the project to the refinement of user experience after launch.

 ### The Challenge